Center for Peace and Reconciliation Studies

 VIII.
 Structural Effects: The Effects and Links of Various Systems on Women

 “Politics, gender, space, race, occupation, capitalism, law and international globalized power games.
 Men and women come to know themselves, their roles and power through their gendered body and spaces.
-Understanding how gender roles and bodies are produced in spaces and how spaces racialized bodies entails an interrogation of how subjects come to know themselves in and through spaces, within multiple systems of domination”
+Understanding how gender roles and bodies are produced in areas and how spaces racialized bodies entails an interrogation of how subjects come to know themselves in and through spaces, within multiple systems of domination.”

 Women’s ways of challenging the various systems of dominations, through the repeated attacks on their private and public spaces, both increased their vulnerabilities, but also empowered them to fight injustice.
 They try and keep trying to find ways and innovate methods to cope with the loss of the house and the home.